MaxineXiong/Scraping-Scanned-Docs-using-OCR-with-RPA/README.md

 <br/>

 This repository houses an efficient automation solution designed for extracting text from a series of **scanned PDF documents** sharing identical layouts and formats.
 Leveraging screen scraping with **optical character recognition (OCR)** method, the UiPath RPA robot achieves nearly 98% accuracy in text recognition.
-It adeptly extracts relevant information from each scanned document and consolidates it into a single text file, exemplified by the **test_reports.txt** file.
+It **adeptly extracts relevant information from each scanned document and consolidates it into a single text file**, exemplified by the **test_reports.txt** file.
 This RPA robot offers a rapid automation solution, significantly reducing the time-consuming manual effort required for the same task.

 _You can check out the **automation demo video** below_: